MITLibraries/mitlibraries-theme-omeka/readme.md

 * A merge to `main` triggers a deploy of the theme to the stage server
 * A tagged release on `main` triggers a deploy of the theme to the prod server

 Only changes in the four key directories are tracked for automation: `asset/`, `config/`, `helper/`, and `view/`.
-If there are updates to the theme that require files outside of the four directories listed above, the `deploy` command in the Makefile will need to be udpated.
+If there are updates to the theme that require files outside of the four directories listed above, the `deploy` command in the Makefile will need to be updated.

 ## Developing this theme